 Explaining the bye-laws.

 We have also set out for you below, excerpts from ‘Model Bye-Laws for House Building Cooperative Societies (Apartment Type)’ framed by a group of legal experts.
 The scans can be seen here.

 Paragraph 4 deals with Objects – 4.
 A., to newer societies where apartments are under construction ; and 4.
 B. to older societies with constructed apartments occupied by residents.
 Clause (f) of both reads as under :

 “To take all necessary steps for the efficient administration of the Society within the framework of the Act, Rules, Bye-laws and other enactments in force and in accordance with Cooperative principles and secular ideals.”

 That is actually the crux of it.
-The administration of all societies, and the conduct of their business, has to be in accordance with law – all laws ; and actions that are at variance with this principle cannot be taken, and bye-laws that are at variance with any law, or impinge upon any freedom guaranteed to you by law, cannot be framed.
+The administration of all societies, and the conduct of their business, has to be in accordance with the law.
+All laws ; and actions that are at variance with this principle cannot be taken.
+Bye-laws that impinge upon any freedom guaranteed to you by law, cannot be framed.

 What can you do if the issue arises?

 Please click here to read the second part of this series.
 We have outlined some basic steps for you to go through.